Wazea/SDTM-Examples/src/main/java/com/drvasile/examples/solid_principles/solid.md

 * __*Dynamic Polymorphism*__: By using a common abstraction (i.e. an interface or abstract class) and subclasses;
 * __*Static Polymorphism*__: By using generics/templates;

+Some examples of OCP not being obeyed and the techniques we can use to enforce the principle can be found in __*ExampleOCP.java*__ file.

 ## Liskov Substitution

 If class A is a subtype of class B, then we should be able to replace B with A without disrupting the behavior of our program.
+In other words, a system that's using a base class should function properly is a derived class substitutes the base one.

+The principle was coined by Barbara Liskov in a work about data abstraction and type theory.

+Examples of this principle can be found __*ExampleLSP.java*__ file.

 ## Interface Segregation

 Larger interfaces should be split into smaller ones.

 By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.

 ## Dependency Inversion

+Depend upon Abstractions.
+Do not depend upon Concretions.
+The simple reason is that concrete things change a lot, but abstractions change less frequently.
 The principle of Dependency Inversion refers to the decoupling of software modules.
 This way, instead of high-level modules depending on low-level modules, both will depend on abstractions.

+## Other Principles

+* Design by Contract: Bertrand Meyer;
+* Code against Interfaces not Implementations;